BDiogo/BDiogo.github.io/AdapType/README.md

 Planned
 =======
+- [ ] Make it work without a canvas.
+NEW
 - [ ] Adapt to long strings, and break line.
-- [ ] Perfect animation.
 - [ ] Create version to along font height.
+- [x] Perfect animation.
-- [ ] More fonts already adapted to be used in script.
+- [x] More fonts already adapted to be used in script.